cc-tweaked/CC-Tweaked/doc/guides/speaker_audio.md

 ```

 ## Streaming audio
-You might notice that the above snippet only generates a short bit of audio - a little over 2.7 seconds.
+You might notice that the above snippet only generates a short bit of audio - 2.7s seconds to be precise.
 While we could
 try increasing the number of loop iterations, we'll get an error when we try to play it through the speaker: the sound
 buffer is too large for it to handle.